-First, you need to know that you’re always in control of your adoption plan when you’re giving your baby up for adoption in Texas.
+First, you need to know that you’re always in control of your adoption plan when you’re “giving your baby up” for adoption in Texas.
 You’ll be calling the shots, including:

 Every decision that’s made in the adoption process is yours, first and foremost.
 We’ll simply be here to educate you about your options and counsel you through the legal and emotional steps of putting your baby up for adoption in Texas.

-Committed to creating their family through adoption and excited and ready to raise a child
+Committed to creating their family through adoption and excited and ready to raise a child.

-Equally eager to know and have a relationship with you through email, phone exchanges, and more before and after the adoption, with post-adoption contact determined by your own level of comfort
+Equally eager to know and have a relationship with you through email, phone exchanges, and more before and after the adoption, with post-adoption contact determined by your own level of comfort.

+If you want to get to know the family before placement, your adoption specialist will arrange a conference call with the family that feels right to you so that you can all talk.
 You’ll talk to and get to know your child’s potential parents; ask questions, talk about the dreams you share for your baby and how you’d like the adoption to go.